PeterEckmann1/aswg-pipeline/README.md

 `barzooka` and `jetfighter` tend to take longer than the other tools, so for optimal performance, append `--scale barzooka=2` and `--scale jetfighter=2` to the `docker-compose` command.
 To analyze how each tool is performing, run `plot_performance_data.py`with `matplotlib` installed.

+<h2>Missing files</h2>

+Because of GitHub's 100MB file limit, a few model files could not be included in the repository.
+These files are:

+* `barzooka/src/barzooka.pkl`
+* `extractor/src/methods-model.bin`
+* `jetfighter/src/CombinedPreprintLimitationRecognizer.jar`
+* `sciscore/src/pt_model.joblib`
+* `sciscore/src/pt_vocab.ser`

+There is also an `auth.env` file that is not included, which contains various API keys and tokens needed for the pipeline to run.
+For access to these files, contact petereckmann(at)gmail(dot)com.